Written byRyone Visscher

 Fix 4: Reformat USB flash drive

 If First Aid was unable to repair the errors on the USB drive it means that the file system or partition table of the flash drive has been damaged seriously.
-Commonly to fix the USB flash drive not showing up on Mac you have to reformat it.
+Commonly to fix the USB drive not showing up on Mac you have to reformat it.

 But wait reformatting will wipe all data off the flash drive!
 Therefore we first recover files from the USB drive with data recovery tools, here we recommend iBoysoft Data Recovery - a professional USB drive data recovery software.